itspriddle/vim-marked/README.markdown

 This plugin adds the following commands to Markdown buffers:

-    :MarkedOpen    Open the current Markdown buffer in Marked.app.
+    :MarkedOpen[!]
+Open the current Markdown buffer in Marked.app.
+                   Call with a bang to prevent Marked.app from stealing focus from Vim.

     :MarkedQuit    Close the current Markdown buffer in Marked.app.
                    Quit Marked.app if no other documents are open.